 Which wood is good for table?

 Some popular woods for making tables include oak, teak, walnut and pine.Oak is a top choice due to its high hardness, good load-bearing capacity and beautiful wood grain surface.
 It has a natural color ranging from light yellow to dark brown, suitable for many interior styles.
-Teak is also known for its superior durability, termite resistance and excellent water resistance, making it suitable for both outdoor and indoor tables.
+Teak species is also known for its superior durability, termite resistance and excellent water resistance, making it suitable for both outdoor and indoor tables.

 Walnut is a high-class wood with dark color and luxurious wood grain, very popular in the production of high-end tables.
 Although the price is quite high, the durability and aesthetics of walnut are always worth the cost.